Skip to content

 Caveat Description

-Human Supervision Required Not fully hands-off automation - requires human setup, supervision, and planning
+Human-AI Supervision Required Not fully hands-off automation — requires human and/or LLM setup, supervision, and planning

 No Global Optimum Guarantee Does not guarantee finding global optimum in configuration search space